 Install the theme as a Python package (recommended)

-You can install a released version from the Python Package Index (PyPI):
+Install the latest released version from the Python Package Index PyPI:

 Optional: fork the repository.

-YOUR_GITHUB_USERNAMEwith your user name on GitHub.
-If you didn’t fork the repository, clone the original repository:shell
+If you didn’t fork the repository, clone the original repository:terminal

 Follow these steps to install the Python dependencies: